 As part of our Families and Media Project, the Joan Ganz Cooney Center conducted a survey of nearly 700 parents whose 4-13-year old children play video games.
 While other past national surveys have explored specific facets of children’s or adults’ gameplay, our survey attempts to learn more about the role that video games play in family life and routines.

 We are pleased to present this data as a series of infographics, each featuring a particular facet of video games and family life.
-Stay tuned for more installments of this series over the next few months.

 - Understanding when, where, and how kids play video games (September 2016)